To: (Separate email addresses with commas)

 And if you've never had the chance to fly a glider, we'd recommend you give it a try it.

 Swayne is an editor at Boldmethod, commercially licensed pilot with multi-engine and instrument ratings, and a commercial aviation student at the University of North Dakota.
 He's the author of the articles, quizzes and lists you love to read every week.
 Swayne's flight experience ranges from King Airs and Carbon Cubs, to flying international cross-country flights in a King Air F90 to ferrying a 1943 Grumman Widgeon.
-You can reach Swayne at email@example.com, and follow his flying adventures at http://www.swaynemartin.com.
+You can reach Swayne at firstname.lastname@example.org, and follow his flying adventures at http://www.swaynemartin.com.